vicktorNascimento/Mobile-music-player/README.md

 ## Descripcion

-This is my project for a mobile music player.
+This is my project for a mobile phone music player.
 It is made with Android Studio specifically using Java in the programming section of the app.

 ## AUTOR -
 ** Vicktor Nascimento Rodrigues **